MQTT 5: Is it time to upgrade to MQTT 5 yet?

 You can’t use the new version of the MQTT protocol only by having a client that is ready for MQTT 5.
 The counterpart, the MQTT broker, also needs to fully support the new protocol version.
 At the time of writing, no broker is MQTT 5 ready yet.

 HiveMQ was the first broker to fully support version 3.1.1 of MQTT and of course here at HiveMQ we are committed to give our customers the advantage of the new features of version 5 of the protocol as soon as possible and viable.

-We are going to provide an Early Access version of the upcoming HiveMQ generation with MQTT 5 support by May/June 2018.
+We are going to provide an Early Access version of the upcoming HiveMQ generation with MQTT 5 support.
 If you’re a library developer or want to go live with the new protocol version as soon as possible: The Early Access version is for you.
 Add yourself to the Early Access Notification List and we’ll notify you when the Early Access version is available.

-We expect to release the upcoming HiveMQ generation in the third quarter of 2018 with full support of ALL MQTT 5 features at scale in an interoperable way with previous MQTT versions.
+We expect to release the upcoming HiveMQ generation in the fourth quarter of 2018 with full support of ALL MQTT 5 features at scale in an interoperable way with previous MQTT versions.

 When is MQTT 5 ready for prime time?

 MQTT is typically used in mission critical environments where it’s not acceptable that parts of the infrastructure, broker or client, are unreliable or have some rough edges.
 So it’s typically not advisable to be the very first to try out new things in a critical production environment.

 Here at HiveMQ we expect that the first users will go live to production in Q4 2018 and in the subsequent months.
 After the releases of the Paho library in June and the HiveMQ Early Access version, the adoption of MQTT 5 is expected to increase rapidly.

 So, is MQTT 5 ready for prime time yet (as of December 2017)?
 No.